Thanksgiving Treats for Rabbits and Guinea Pigs

 Rabbits and guinea pigs both need a quality pellet feed (ideally timothy hay-based), and unlimited access to timothy hay or orchard grass and fresh water, with guinea pigs needing additional vitamin C. Around 90% of both your rabbit and guinea pig’s diet should consist of these staples, with treats being given no more than a few times a week.

 The best treats are those that incorporate into a well-balanced diet for bunnies and cavies, such as vegetables or fruits that offer nutritional value.
-Anything indulgent should be offered on special occasions like holidays or your pet’s birthday – otherwise it might upset their digestive systems or influence their food preferences!
+Anything indulgent should be offered on special occasions like holidays or your pet’s birthday – otherwise, it might upset their digestive systems or influence their food preferences.

 A home for the holidays

 The holiday season should be a time of comfort and joy for both you and your furry family members.
-This time of the year also brings colder temperatures and freezing precipitation, so be sure your rabbit or guinea pig is housed in an insulated rabbit hutch or guinea pig hutch for optimum coziness.
-And bring on the joy with Zippi tunnels and playpens for endless fun so guinea pigs and rabbits can warm up their bodies and appetites!
+This time of the year also brings colder temperatures and freezing precipitation, so be sure your rabbit or guinea pig is housed in an insulated rabbit hutch or guinea pig hutch for optimum cosiness.
+And bring on the joy with Zippi tunnels and playpens for endless fun so guinea pigs and rabbits can warm up their bodies and appetites.

-With a warm home, full bellies, and loving humans, your small furry family members are sure to have the best holiday season!
+With a warm home, full bellies, and loving humans, your small furry family members are sure to have the best holiday season.

 This entry was posted in Guinea Pigs